jslightham/kno-logic-api/README.md

 Any portion of the message can be replaced when sending the email.
 The convention used in all default email templates  is `%replace_string%`.
 The replace string does not matter since when calling the sendMail function, replacements is an array of data with the form `{from: "%replace_string%", to: "Username"}`.

+Email subjects are the first line of the file, which are removed from the email body.

 ## Configuration
 Configuration for the application is done in the [`config.js`](https://github.com/jslightham/kno-logic-api/blob/main/config.js) file.